gvwilson/thirdbit/src/2025/01/03/time-management.md

 date: 2025-01-03
 ---

-[[Edwards2009][Edwards2009]] found that
-starting assignments early and working consistently predicted good grades.
+My [previous post][crunch-mode] explained why people are most productive when they work at a steady pace and get lots of rest, and [[Edwards2009][Edwards2009]] found that starting assignments early and working consistently predicted good grades.
 However,
 while people in industry joke that having two bosses means living in hell, students usually answer to four or five professors whom don't coordinate due dates across their courses.
+I remember a week where I had two major assignments due, two mid-terms to write, and a bad cold;
+what can you do when this happens to you?

-The best way to handle this situation—or more honestly, the least bad way—is to prioritize carefully.
+The best solution—or more honestly, the least bad—is to prioritize carefully.
 Get a piece of paper and draw a 3×3 grid.
 The X axis is effort: label its divisions "minutes", "hours", and "days".
 The Y axis is time: label it "low", "medium", and "high".